 If you are looking for a retail purchase we would be happy to assist you, provide some advice and put you in touch with reputable ultrasound manufactures.
-We have some great insight on features, reputation, service, warranty, durability and image quality.
+We have some great insight on features, reputation, service, warranty, durability, archivability, and image quality.

 Some other considerations are purchasing a used machine with a warranty, and purchasing an off brand machine.

 Keep in mind that the machine is not the only item you will need.
-Probes are by far the most expensive/fragile part of the machine and in many circumstances you will also need software that will interface with your EMR, to order, document your interpretations and findings and to store the images for billing and QA.
+Probes are by far the most expensive/fragile part of the machine and in many circumstances you will also need software that interfaces with your EMR or DICOM/PACS, to order, document your interpretations and findings and to store the images for billing and QA.
 QPath is one such program which allows the CUS director to track the number of studies each provider has completed, perform QA, and send feed back to the providers.